 Chemotherapy (sometimes just called “chemo”) is the use of drugs to kill or slow the growth of cancer cells.
-The drugs are called cytotoxics, which means toxic to cells (cyto).
-Some of these drugs come from natural sources such as plants, while others are completely made in a laboratory.
-Watch video on chemotherapy now.
+The drugs are also called cytotoxics, which means toxic to cells (cyto).
+Some drugs come from natural sources such as plants, while others are completely made in a laboratory.

 Learn more about: